 Developing the Roll Top Desk

 Cutler was not the first to come up with the tambour idea or putting multiple compartments on a desk.
+Roll top desks first came into use in England and France in the late 1700s.
 The roll top is actually the evolution of a couple of popular desk styles of the day.

 The Pedestal Desk